ls1intum/artemis-theia-blueprints/theia-extensions/docs/removing-contributions.md

 # Removing Theia Contributions and Widgets

-This document explains how to remove unwanted UI views and contributions from the Theia IDE using the Contribution Filter API.
+This document explains how to remove unwanted UI views and contributions from the Theia IDE.

 ## Overview

-Theia's Contribution Filter API allows you to selectively remove contributions (commands, menus, keybindings, widgets) from the UI without modifying the source packages.
+Two complementary approaches are used:
+1. **Contribution Filter** - Prevents contributions from registering (preferred)
+2. **Runtime Disabler** - Unregisters commands and blocks widgets at runtime (additional protection)

 ## Implementation Location

-The filter implementation is in:
+Both implementations are in:
-- `theia-extensions/product/src/browser/theia-ide-contribution.tsx` - Filter class
+- `theia-extensions/product/src/browser/theia-ide-contribution.tsx` - Filter classes
 - `theia-extensions/product/src/browser/theia-ide-frontend-module.ts` - Registration

+## Approach 1: Contribution Filter (Preferred)

+### When to Use
+- You know the contribution class to remove
+- You want to remove all commands/menus/keybindings from that class
+- Clean removal at registration time

-## How to Filter a View/Widget
+### How to Filter a View/Widget

 ### Step 1: Identify the Contribution Class